rosmo-robot/rosmo-robot.github.io/index.md

 ---
 A Open-hardware micro-robot for ROS2 that can be assembled without soldering, or access to a 3D printer.
 Built from modular components on the [Open Robotic Platform rules](https://openroboticplatform.com/designrules)

 Using affordable components available worldwide.
-For hobbyists, universities, R&D.
+For students, makers, universities, R&D.

 ![](https://cdn.hackaday.io/images/2988771707607922324.jpeg)